2017 Delaware Fightin' Blue Hens football team

 The 2017 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2017 NCAA Division I FCS football season.
 Led by first-year head coach Danny Rocco, the Fightin' Blue Hens compiled an overall record of 7–4 with a mark of 5–3 in conference play, tying for fourth place in the CAA.
 The team played home games at Delaware Stadium in Newark, Delaware.

-Previous season

-The Hens started the season with two consecutive wins, against Delaware State and at Lafayette.
-They followed with a five-game losing streak, the longest by Delaware since 1939, which cost head coach Dave Brock his job.
-He was replaced by Dennis Dottin-Carter on an interim basis, and the Hens finished with a record of 4–7 (2–6 CAA).